kThisIsCvpv/rl-help/README.md

 #### 5. Running RuneLite

 You should now be able to run RuneLite.
+Open the File Explorer by clicking project on the left-most sidebar.
 Navigate to `runelite > runelite-client > src > main > java > net > runelite > client`.
 This is done by expanding your project workspace to the left.

 ![alt text](https://www.kthisiscvpv.com/OINqU1555026898VGRI4.png "Expanding Project Workspace")